KennethChin0/finalProject/DEVLOG.md

 Derek -- 2020-1-18 20:20:
 Very simple shared memory implemented with the answer

+Minuk -- 2020-1-19:
+Started to work on a better interface using ncurses library

 Derek -- 2020-1-20 01:52:
 Shared memory implemented in checking progress for guessing word